mozilla/policy-templates/README-new.md

 ```
 ### SearchEngines | Remove

-This policy allows you to hide built-in search engines.
+Hide built-in search engines.
 This policy is only available on the ESR.

 **Compatibility:** Firefox ESR 60\
 **CCK2 Equivalent:** `removeDefaultSearchEngines` (removed all built-in engines)\